flaxandteal/dp-compose/cantabular-import/README.md

 Simple script to run cantabular import service locally and all the dependencies

 List of commands:
-   [•] chown           change the service '.go' folder permissions from root to the user and group.
+> [•] chown           change the service '.go' folder permissions from root to the user and group.
 Useful for linux users.
-   [ ] clone           git clone all the required GitHub repos [ ] down            stop running the containers via docker-compose [ ] init-db         preparing db services.
-Run this once [ ] pull            git pull the latest from your remote repos [ ] setup           preparing services.
-Run this once, before 'up' [ ] start           run the containers via docker-compose with logs attached to terminal [ ] start-detached  run the containers via docker-compose with detached logs (default option)
+  [ ] clone           git clone all the required GitHub repos [ ] fe-assets       generate Cantabular FE assets
+  [ ] init-db         preparing db services.
+Run this once [ ] pull [branch]   by default it will pull the latest from the current branch.
+Optionally, provide a branch to pull from, e.g., 'scs pull develop'
+  [ ] setup           preparing services.
+Run this once [ ] start           run the containers via docker-compose with logs attached to terminal [ ] start-detached  run the containers via docker-compose with detached logs (default option) [ ] stop            stop running the containers via docker-compose
 ```

 5. Clone all the required GitHub repositories: `scs clone`